 Which framework you use for JSS is a matter of opinion.
 JSS provides equal support to React, Vue, and Angular.
 If you're a newcomer to modern frontend development and don't have your own opinion yet, React or Vue are the easiest to get started with.

-Styleguide templates are mirror images of each other, supporting basic Sitecore features (routing, multilingual, GraphQL) and using popular supporting libraries for their frameworks.
-Each Styleguide template comes with a sample styleguide showing how to use and define various Sitecore field types and patterns in that framework.
+The Styleguides in these templates are mirror images of each other, supporting basic Sitecore features (routing, multilingual, GraphQL) and using popular supporting libraries for their frameworks.

 angularThe Angular Styleguide template.